timka/posy/README.md

 The project was started for two reasons:

 1. solve a practical task
-1. play with ToscaWidgets internationalization and other features in TurboGears
+1. play with ToscaWidgets, internationalization and other features in TurboGears 2

 Both points are obsolete by now since: